 Admittedly, this may be best off as a day trip but if you have the time; definitely stick it on your list!
 Harewood House is one of the Treasure Houses of England and houses some of the finest art collections in the country.

 Enjoy the art exhibitions, beautiful staterooms, and the beautiful surrounding gardens.
 Harewood House often hosts great exhibitions and events to suit just about any interest while also working hard to support local creatives so be sure to check if there’s anything on during your visit.
 If you’re feeling peckish during your visit, check out the Courtyard Café for some delicious homemade food.

 Leeds Grand Theatre

 Leeds Grand Theatre sits in the centre of Leeds city centre and is the residency of the critically acclaimed Opera North and the Northern Ballet Theatre.
 If you’re lucky enough to catch a show during your visit, expect esteemed performances of music, dance, and drama.
-Recent productions include everything from Swan Lake to The Book of Mormons.
+Upcoming productions include everything from Anything Goes to Six.

 Once you’ve finished visiting Leeds Museums & galleries, or shopped till you’ve dropped , grab a drink at the Inkwell Bar and Restaurant in Clayton Hotel Leeds where you can expect real ale, beers, cocktails, wines and bubbles as well as an extensive bar menu of starters, mains and desserts with a dedicated menu for vegan diners.